MFyzi/MFyzi/README.md

 It's Me Muhammad Fyrooz Razi
 =====================================

-Full Stack Developer - MERN
+MERN-Stack | Python
 ---------------------------

-I am an computer science engineer, focusing on full stack development especially in MERN stack
+I am an computer science engineer, Have skills in MERN stack, Python and it's libraries and other programming languages

 * 🌍  I'm based in India
 * ✉️  You can contact me at [fyroozc@gmail.com](mailto:fyroozc@gmail.com)
-* 🤝  I'm open to collaborating on mern stack projects
+* 🤝  I'm open tp collaborating on software projects

 ### Skills